Maximilian Cohen

-Maximilian "Max" Cohen was an American socialist politician of the early 20th century.
-Cohen held a series of important posts during the pivotal year of 1919, including Secretary of the Left Wing Section of the Socialist Party for Local Greater New York, Secretary of the Left Wing National Council, and business manager for the New York Communist.
+Maximilian Cohen was an American socialist politician of the early 20th century.
+Cohen held a series of important posts during the pivotal year of 1919, including secretary of the Left Wing Section of the Socialist Party for Local Greater New York, secretary of the Left Wing National Council, and business manager for the New York Communist.
 Cohen was also a founding member of the Communist Party of America in that same year.

 Biography

 Early years

-Maximilian Cohen was born in the United States to Jewish parents.
+Cohen was born in the United States to Jewish parents.
 He grew up in New York City and became actively involved in radical politics as a very young man, joining the Socialist Labor Party in 1904 before moving to the Socialist Party of America in 1913.
 He trained and worked professionally as a dentist.